WARP-LAB/WARP-GUIDES-WEBPACK/07-codesplitting/readme.md

 // ...
 ```

-**In reality we should not import *loadash* as shown above.** It will import everything, yes - even although we use only one function from *loadash*, we have tree shaking.
+**In reality we should not import *loadash* as shown above.** It will import everything, yes - even although we use only one function from *loadash* and we have tree shaking.
 The correct way would be explicitly import the function needed

 ```javascript
 import join from 'lodash/join';